MattPinder/MastersProject/README.md

 * Expand upon the Antarctobacter paper and prepare for submission as a **Short Research Communication** to **Journal of Genomics**

 * Reopen SCREEN to check transfer of raw skele_reseq data from data17 to data21 (should be transferring data and potentially 05_retrimming directory, plus check other directories for raw data)

+# 15 January 2018

+* rsynced 05_retrimming from data17 to data21

+* Pilon 15 has completed; stats checked and files compressed
+  * Lines in corrections file has increased again; stop attempting to correct the assembly, as optimum appears to have been reached and passed

+* rsyncing more files from sparc1 to data21 (still 1.7T remaining on data21, should be sufficient?)

+* Antarctobacter paper ongoing
+  * Add isolation/culturing details (waiting on Oskar's reply)
+  * How much novel sequence vs. type strain? - HOW SHOULD THIS BE CALCULATED?
+    * Is this possible in Mauve? - Check http://genome.cshlp.org/content/14/7/1394.full

+* rsyncing /data11/skeletonema/skeletonema_MP/A.Blomberg_14_09
+  * May need to remove some folders from this and A.Blomberg_14_08 on data21?

+* Double-check if checksums can be generated in some of the sparc directories now